LHY927/Smart-to-do-list/README.md

   - database: `midterm`
 3. Install dependencies: `npm i`
 4. Fix to binaries for sass: `npm rebuild node-sass`
+5.  run `export GOOGLE_APPLICATION_CREDENTIALS="/path/to/keyfile.json"`.
+You can do this by running the following command in your terminal (replace /path/to/keyfile.json with the actual path to your JSON key file)
-5. Reset database: `npm run db:reset`
+6. Reset database: `npm run db:reset`
   - Check the db folder to see what gets created and seeded in the SDB
 7. Run the server: `npm run local`
   - Note: nodemon is used, so you should not have to restart your server